GridGain-Demos/ignite-micronaut-demo/README.md

 # Demo: Getting Started With Apache Ignite and Micronaut

 The demo shows how to create a simple Micronaut-powered application that processes HTTP requests and queries data from an Ignite cluster using SQL APIs.
-The application uses a lightweight Ignite thin client connection to communicate with the cluster and fully deployed in Docker.
+The app is deployed in Docker and uses a lightweight Ignite thin client connection to communicate with the cluster.

 ## Start Ignite Cluster and Load Sample Database